nestorojeda/LangchainLearning/README.md

 ## Introduction

 Langchain is a powerful framework that simplifies the integration of large language models (LLMs) into applications.
 This repository documents my learning process, experiments, and projects built using Langchain.
+The projects primarily use local models from Ollama for inference, allowing for privacy-focused and cost-effective LLM applications.

 ## Getting Started

 ### Prerequisites

-- Python 3.8+
+- Python 3.13+
 - pipenv
+- Ollama (for local model inference)

 ### Installation